Agility CMS is designed to be flexible, easy-to-use, and empower you to do more, faster!

 Agility is a headless CMS, thus your content is decoupled from your presentation layer (i.e. your website).
 Separating your content from your code allows for greater flexibility of how you use that content, it also allows you to maintain separate workflows for changes to content and code.

-This guide will walk you through how you can design content and code workflows that will make it faster than ever to publish content changes, while also maintaining a high level of quality control over that it and the code presenting that content.
+This guide will walk you through how you can design content and code workflows that will make it faster than ever to publish content changes, while also maintaining a high level of quality control over it and the code presenting that content.

 In this article, we'll cover:

-- CMS Environments
+- Instance Environments

 - Sandbox CMS Environments